 - Improving your CV and making sure that you stand out from the crowd to future employers

-- Taking time to reach the right path – many students are surprised to learn that they are not alone to be unsure of what they want to do either at university or for work.
+- Taking time to reach the right path – it’s not unusual to feel unsure about what you want to do next, either at university or for work.
 Taking a gap year allows you to take time out to give you the space to make an informed decision

 - Gaining work experience – whether it be on an internship, a volunteering project or paid work, experience is essential for many careers and universities.
 Experience does not even need to be relevant to what field you might want to work or study in- just to demonstrate that you held a position of responsibility, had to stick to deadlines, worked hard and challenged yourself is the most important thing.

 - Taking a breather before the next stage – exams are stressful and tiring.
 Many students find that taking a gap year helps them to return to work or study feeling refreshed and motivated – which in the long term brings better results for you.

 - Becoming more independent whilst also receiving full support from Oyster.
 A gap year is a great opportunity to do something independent and live away from home for a while.

 - Making new friends and meeting new people – exploring the world and joining a project that you are passionate about means that you will meet lots of likeminded people, and often make friends for life.

 - Having a real adventure off the beaten track.
 Get under the skin of a country, culture, language and project and really feel that you have got to know somewhere so different in the world.